david-bai00/PrivyDrop/README.md

 - 🔒 **End-to-End Encryption**: Leverages P2P direct connections via WebRTC.
 All files and text are transferred directly between browsers without passing through any central server.
 - 📂 **File & Folder Transfer**: Supports transferring multiple files and entire folders.
+- ⏸️ **Resume Transfer**: Resume file transfer from the point of interruption.
+Simply set the save directory to enable this feature, ensuring your large files are delivered safely even with unstable networks.
+If interrupted, you currently need to refresh both the sender and receiver web pages to restart the transfer.
 - ⚡ **Real-time & Efficient**: Displays real-time transfer progress and automatically calculates transfer speed.
 - 📝 **Rich Text Clipboard**: Supports editing and sending formatted text, not just files.
 - 🔗 **Convenient Sharing**: Easily share a room and establish a connection via a link or QR code.